Are people with a positive disposition happier?

 Retrain your morning thoughts and routine to start the day off great

-Do you agree that positive thoughts create positive feelings and therefore attract positive life experiences?
+Do you agree that positive thoughts create positive feelings and attract positive life experiences?